Hoffmann-Lab/bashbone/README.md

 ## Do's and don'ts
 [&#x25B2; back to top](#bashbone)

 When used, in a script, bashbone is meant to be sourced at the very top to handle positional arguments and to re-execute (`-r true`) the script under its own process group id in order to take care of proper termination (`-a "$@"`).
-It will enable error stack tracing and subprocess handling globally by setting traps for `EXIT` `ERR` `RETURN` `INT`.
+It will enable error stack tracing and sub-process handling globally by setting traps for `EXIT` `ERR` `RETURN` `INT`.
 So, don't override them.
 In case your script intends to spawn deamons use `setsid` or disable bashbone first.

 ```bash
 #!/usr/bin/env bash